Enterwell/ChangelogManager/Enterwell.CI.Changelog.VSIX/README.md

   ![](../img/dialog_withoutConfig.png)

   `Change Category` is a text-box accepting any user input as the change category.
-(Input can be an empty value).
+(Input can be an empty value and all excess whitespace will be removed).

-In both cases `Change Description` is a text-box that can accept any non-empty user input which is used to describe the changes made by the user. **Add Change** button is disabled if the `Change Description` is invalid (empty), and enabled otherwise.
+In both cases `Change Description` is a text-box that can accept any non-empty user input which is used to describe the changes made by the user.
+Excess whitespace will be removed.

+**Add Change** button is disabled if the `Change Description` is invalid (empty), and enabled otherwise.

 Extension uses the Visual Studio Status bar in order to log the results: